KimotoNari/Silk/README.md

 ## Usage
 This project requires having Python 3 and pip installed on your system

+### Initial Setup with release package
+Create a directory for the project

+Copy the .whl file into the directory

 ### Setup and activate Python Virtual Environment:
 In the Silk Directory run: